spirom/spark-data-sources/README.md

-# Spark External Data Sources with the V2 API
+# Spark External Data Sources using the V2 API

 This project illustrates the new V2 Apache Spark External Data Source API as introduced in Spark 2.3.0.